-Zika is a virus that is spread through the bites of Aedes mosquitoes.
-It can also be spread through sexual contact, from a pregnant person to their baby and through blood transfusion, though that has not been reported in the U.S. Most people who get infected do not get sick.
+Zika is a virus that is spread through the bite of an infected Aedes mosquitoes.
+It can also be be passed from a pregnant person to their baby and can spread through sex.
+Most people who get infected do not get sick.
 Those who do get sick usually experience mild symptoms, including fever, rash, joint pain and red eyes.

-If a person is infected with Zika while pregnant, the child may be born with brain defects and a smaller head size (microcephaly).
+If a person is infected with Zika while pregnant, the child may be born with birth defects, including a smaller head size (microcephaly).
+In the U.S., about 5% of babies born to people who were infected with Zika while pregnant had Zika-associated birth defects.
 There is no vaccine or treatment for Zika, but acetaminophen and other medicines can help relieve symptoms.

-Zika has not been found in any types of mosquitoes in New York City.
-There were 987 cases of Zika in the city in 2016, with all of those linked to travel to a Zika-affected area.
-Since 2016, the number of cases has declined significantly.
+Zika has not been found in any mosquitoes in New York City.
+In 2016 an outbreak of Zika virus occurred in Latin America and the Caribbean, resulting in 987 cases of Zika among New Yorkers, all linked to travel to a Zika-affected area.
+Since 2016, the number of cases globally has declined significantly.
+There have been no reported cases among New Yorkers since 2021.

 For help finding a provider who can test you for Zika, call 311.